gvwilson/thirdbit/src/fiction/cloudherd/index.md

 but then—you know, everything just kind of happened and we haven't really had a chance to talk since then and—you're not mad, are you?"

 "Me?
 Why would I be mad?"
 Noxy asked blankly.
 What was Sensy talking about?
 She and Rash were the ones who were mad at each other, weren't they?

-"He asked me to go to the spring fancy with him and I said yes," Sensy said in a rush.
+"He asked me to go to the summer fancy with him and I said yes," Sensy said in a rush.
 "I'm really glad you aren't mad."

 "Of course not," Noxy said,
 trying her best to sound as though she meant it.
-The spring fancy was the biggest celebration of the year in Stale, bigger even than Yearagain Eve.
+The summer fancy was the biggest celebration of the year for the cloudherds, bigger even than Yearagain Eve.
-When the adults brought the village's clouds back and the first pack traders came through the pass, every family decorated their house with whatever funny or scary ornaments they had spent the winter making, then put on their best clothes and gathered in the village square to tell stories and exchange gifts and above all, to dance.
+When the adults brought the clouds back from the mountains and the first pack traders came through the pass, families decorated their house with whatever funny or scary ornaments they had spent the winter making, then put on their best clothes and welcomed herders from other villages to tell stories, exchange gifts, and above all, dance.
 She and Sensy and Rash had gone together ever since they were little, but now…

 "Of course not," Noxy repeated briskly.